alenaksu/wctp/slides.md

 -   ### Shadow DOM

-    Makes it possible to create elements that have their own encapsulated styles and markup, preventing them from interfering with the rest of the page
+    Makes it possible to create elements that have their own encapsulated styles and markup, preventing them from interfering with the rest of the page.

 -   ### HTML Templates
-    Provides you a way to define reusable chunks of HTML that can be easily cloned and inserted into your application
+    Provides you a way to define reusable chunks of HTML that can be easily cloned and inserted into your application.

 </v-clicks>

 ---
 layout: center